-CJ262 Criminal Justice Internship
+CJ262 Criminal Justice Sophomore Field Experience

-Prerequisites: Students must be fourth semester Criminal Justice majors and receive permission of the instructor.
+Prerequisites: Students must be fourth semester Criminal Justice or Homeland Security majors and receive permission of the instructor.
 Enrollment is limited.
-This is a monitored field experience with a selected criminal justice agency.
+This is a monitored field experience with a selected criminal justice or homeland secruity agency.